PaulJohnston88/ES-AzureLab/lib/wiki/[Examples]-Create-Custom-Role-Definitions-and-Assignments.md

 }
 ```

-You should now run `Terraform Apply` to apply the new configuration which will assign the `Enforce-RG-Tags` policy.
+You should now run `Terraform Apply` to apply the new configuration.
+This will assign the `Enforce-RG-Tags` policy at `es_root`.

 ```hcl
 terraform apply